-Some of my latest projects include (as listed in Publisher’s Marketplace)…
+Some of my latest projects include (as listed in Publisher’s Marketplace):

-Chris Dancy’s I AM YOU TOMORROW, in which he elaborates on his “digital happiness project” with personal stories, inspiration and practical advice on becoming happier and healthier, physically, emotionally, and spiritually, pitched as a cross between Marie Kondo and Gretchen Rubin for the tech-dependent—us all, to Elisabeth Dyssegaard at St. Martin’s, by Kirby Kim at Janklow & Nesbit
+Chris Dancy’s DON’T UNPLUG, in which he elaborates on his “digital happiness project” with personal stories, inspiration and practical advice on becoming happier and healthier, physically, emotionally, and spiritually, pitched as a cross between Marie Kondo and Gretchen Rubin for the tech-dependent—us all, to Elisabeth Dyssegaard at St. Martin’s, by Kirby Kim at Janklow & Nesbit

 Georgia Hunter’s WE WERE THE LUCKY ONES, an epic saga pitched as inspired by the author’s family’s story and set during the Second World War, following one family as they struggle to make their way through a shattered Europe alive, and sweeping from the streets of Paris to the Polish ghettos, and from the Siberian Gulag to the beaches of Brazil, to Sarah Stein at Viking, in a pre-empt, by Brettne Bloom at The Book Group